-7. DATA PROTECTION
+7. Data Protection

-The Data Protection Act 1998 gives individuals the right to know what information is held about them.
-It provides a framework to ensure that personal information is handled properly.
+The Data Protection Act 1998 and the General Data Protection Regulations 2018 (GDPR) give individuals the right to know what information is held about them.
+They provide a framework to ensure that personal information is handled properly.
 There are seven golden rules to remember:

-- 1. the Data Protection Act is not a barrier to sharing information but provides a framework to ensure that personal information about living persons is shared appropriately. - 2.
-Be open and honest with the person (and/or their family where appropriate) from the outset about why, what, how and with whom information will, or could be shared, and seek their agreement, unless it is unsafe or inappropriate to do so. - 3.
-Seek advice if you are in any doubt, without disclosing the identity of the person where possible. - 4.
+- 1. The Data Protection Act and GDPR are not a barrier to sharing information but provide a framework to ensure that personal information about living persons is shared appropriately. - 2.
+Be open and honest with the person (and/or their family where appropriate) from the outset about what is being recorded and why, what, how and with whom information will, or could be shared. - 3.
+Keep a record of your actions, decision(s) and the reasons for it whether it is to share information or not.
+If you decide to share, then record what you have shared, with whom and for what purpose.

+- 4. If you are in any doubt about the situation and/or these rules, seek advice from the PSO and/or Incumbent, or the DSA without disclosing the identity of the person where possible. - 5.
 Share with consent where appropriate and, where possible, respect the wishes of those who do not consent to share confidential information.
 You may still share information without consent if, in your judgement, that lack of consent can be overridden in the public interest.
-You will need to base your judgement on the facts of the case.

-- 5. Consider safety and well-being: Base your information sharing decisions on considerations of the safety and well-being of the person and others who may be affected by their actions. - 6.
-Necessary, proportionate, relevant, accurate, timely and secure: Ensure that the information you share is necessary for the purpose for which you are sharing it, is shared only with those people who need to have it, is accurate and up-to-date, is shared in a timely fashion, and is shared securely.
+You will need to base your judgement on the facts of the case. - 6.
+Consider safety and well-being; base your information sharing decisions on considerations of the safety and well-being of the person and others who may be affected by their actions. - 7.
+Necessary, proportionate, relevant, accurate, timely and secure ensure that the information you share is necessary for the purpose for which you are sharing it, is shared only with those people who need to have it, is accurate and up-to-date, is provided in a timely fashion, and is stored securely.